 Community Development Block Grants, funding an array of services and municipal functions in low- and moderate-income communities including code enforcement and emergency repair programs in New York neighborhoods, is maintained at $3 billion in House budget and slightly reduced in Senate.

-Temporary Deferral of Certain Tax Credits Including State Low Income Housing Credit (SLHC), Brownfield and Historic Credit
+No Temporary Deferral of Affordable Housing Tax Credits including State Low Income Housing Credit (SLIHC), Brownfield and Historic Credits

 The New York State Legislature passed a $153 billion FY 2017-2018 budget on April 9th.
 The spending plan appropriates $2.7 billion for affordable housing including $2.5 billion for a new 100,000-unit, state-wide, 5-year housing plan.
 NYHC would like to again thank Governor Cuomo, Speaker Heastie, and Majority Leader Flanagan for funding the 5-year housing plan to address the growing affordable housing need across NY State.
 Through their leadership efforts, NY has shown the rest of the nation how fundamental and critical it is to invest in affordable housing despite being in a period of great federal funding uncertainty.
 This unprecedented achievement is also a credit to our ongoing advocacy and the strong partnerships between New York housing groups.
 Congratulations to everyone involved in the fight for the MOU funds!